Hazot/FishHunt/README.md

 # FishHunt

-This is the original game.
-A camera locked shooter game made with JavaFX for a school project.
+A camera locked shooter game made with JavaFX from scratch for school.

 I could maybe add some music.
 ## Table of content